htmmc/movie_lover/README.md

 # RUBY exercise using imdb API
 This is a week 2 exercise at Ironhack.
 I used imdb API to show a poster of a searched movie in one page.

-Note: It seems that some files went missing...
-I am investigating to see what happened...
+##Features
+- User can search a poster of a movie by entering a keyword.
+- A list of posters related to the keyword will appear.
+- User can click the poster to see the year the movie was made.